Veekshithjetty/Defect-detection-in-manufacturing-using-ai/README.md

 Manual visual inspection in manufacturing is slow, inconsistent, and expensive.
 This project builds an end-to-end AI defect detection pipeline that:
 - Classifies 6 steel surface defect types from product images
-- Provides real-time inspection via webcam with OpenCV
+- Provides defect inspection through an interactive Streamlit application.
 - Logs every prediction with timestamp, class, confidence, and severity
 - Offers an interactive Streamlit dashboard for production monitoring